Moshe Bejski: Bejski Commission

 In the aftermath of the 1983 Israel bank stock crisis, the Bejski Commission was formed, with Moshe Bejski as chairman.
 It led to the nationalization of most of Israel's major banks.
 Its report, issued on 16 April 1986, concluded that major Israeli banks had been rigging the price of bank shares over a long period and called for the dismissal or resignation of many of the heads of the Israeli banking system.
 16 of Israel's top banking and government finance officials were censured, resigned or were otherwise punished for their actions.

 Death and legacy

 Bejski died in Tel Aviv, Israel, on 6 March 2007, at age 85.

-Bejksi is referred to several times in the books by Holocaust survivors, including Night by Elie Wiesel.
+Bejski is referred to several times in the books by Holocaust survivors, including Night by Elie Wiesel.
 His response to the philosophical question posed in Holocaust memoir The Sunflower: On the Possibilities and Limits of Forgiveness by Simon Wiesenthal is featured in current editions of the book.